mschoch/bleve_sourcegraph_blog/README.md

 	    speaker
 		    Martin Schoch

 Now let's try one more example.
-So far all the queries we've executed have been built programatically, but sometimes its useful to allow end users build their own queries.
+So far all the queries we've executed have been built programmatically, but sometimes its useful to allow end users build their own queries.
 To do this we use a QueryStringQuery:

 <script type="text/javascript" src="https://sourcegraph.com/github.com/mschoch/bleve_sourcegraph_blog/.GoPackage/github.com/mschoch/bleve_sourcegraph_blog/query_string_search_schedule/.def/main.go/QueryStringSearch/.sourcebox.js"></script>